exonum/exonum-client/README.md

 # Client for Exonum blockchain platform

-Pure JavaScript toolkit to work with Exonum blockchain in both of browser and Node.js.
+JavaScript toolkit to work with Exonum blockchain in both of browser and Node.js.

 #### Table of Contents:
 1. [Use in browser](#use-in-browser)